 -

-Cutting early childhood education funding
+Cutting early childhood education funding does not pay

 The government plans to cut funding for early childhood education planning.
 In practice the costs will simply be transferred to municipalities.